 1) I began to realize I was different when I was eight, and I had a strong emotional reaction to Donna Summer’s MacArthur Park.
 Someone had left the cake out in the rain!
 And she’d never have that recipe again!
 I liked cake, sure.
 But also I truly felt her pain.
 How does one make sure they don’t lose rare recipes and the like?
 This was before the cloud, people.
 You lose a piece of paper, and that recipe for mint marshmallow squares is forever gone.
 Forever.

-2) I further understood I was different due to my obsession with the Indian from The Village People.
-Okay.
-The construction worker, too.
+2) I further understood I was different due to my obsession with the Construction Worker from the Village People.
 They made me want to join the Navy, and here I was, just 12.
 Too young.
 But they.
 Wanted.
 Me!
 It was a challenging time in my life.

 3) I ruined my 20s by wearing a mustache that didn’t suit me.
 It was the 90s.
 No one was wearing mustaches anymore outside of 70s porn movie actors who had been for two decades too poor to buy a razor, and there I was, cute as a button and mustachioed.